 - Consider the source: If possible, find out where the crab comes from.
 Different regions produce crab with distinct flavors.
 For example, Chesapeake Bay blue crabs are known for their sweetness, while Dungeness crab from the West Coast has a rich and slightly nutty taste.
 Choose a variety that suits your preference.

-Ingredients you’ll need to make the best crab cakes:
+Ingredients you'll need to make this recipe:

-Crab meat: On a recent trip back to the US, I found fresh lump crab meat on sale at my mom’s local grocery store, so I snapped it up to make these cakes.
+Crab meat: On a recent trip back to the US, I found fresh lump crab meat on sale at my mom's local grocery store, so I snapped it up to make these cakes.
 Jumbo lump meat is another great option, if you have the budget for it!
-You could also use a combination of jumbo lump crab meat, lump crab, blue crab meat or the meat from dungeness crabs.
+You could also use a combination of jumbo lump crab meat, lump crab, blue crab meat or the meat from Dungeness crabs.

 Full ingredients and measurements included in the printable recipe card below.

-Begin by gently dumping your crab into a medium-sized mixing bowl and picking through the meat to remove any shells or cartilage.
-In a small bowl, combine parsley, egg, mayonnaise, Dijon, Worcestershire, lemon zest, salt and hot sauce (if using).
+In a small bowl, combine diced parsley, egg, mayonnaise, Dijon, Worcestershire, lemon zest, salt and hot sauce (if using).
 Whisk thoroughly.

-Brush the cakes gently with melted butter (or drizzle over).
 Broil for 10 mins or until cakes are golden brown and heated through.
 (Remember, the crab meat is already cooked.
 We’re just cooking the savory egg binder and helping the cake to set).

 Remove from oven and serve warm with remoulade and lemon wedges.